gzimmers/ez/README.md

 # ez-cmd

-A simple CLI tool that allows you to save and replay commands easily across different systems.
+A simple CLI tool that allows you to save and replay commands that are normally tedious and require more keystrokes.

 ## Installation